Measuring poverty: Definitions

+Indicators

 Non-monetary indicators

 Some economists, such as Guy Pfeffermann, say that other non-monetary indicators of "absolute poverty" are also improving.
 Life expectancy has greatly increased in the developing world since World War II and is starting to close the gap to the developed world where the improvement has been smaller.
 Even in Sub-Saharan Africa, the least developed region, life expectancy increased from 30 years before World War II to a peak of about 50 years — before the HIV pandemic and other diseases started to force it down to the current level of 47 years.
 Child mortality has decreased in every developing region of the world.
 The proportion of the world's population living in countries where per-capita food supplies are less than 2,200 calories (9,200 kilojoules) per day decreased from 56% in the mid-1960s to below 10% by the 1990s.
 Between 1950 and 1999, global literacy increased from 52% to 81% of the world.
 Women made up much of the gap: Female literacy as a percentage of male literacy has increased from 59% in 1970 to 80% in 2000.
 The percentage of children not in the labor force has also risen to over 90% in 2000 from 76% in 1960.
 There are similar trends for electric power, cars, radios, and telephones per capita, as well as the proportion of the population with access to clean water.

+Common Poverty metrics

 Headcount index

-Headcount index (Po) is a widely-used measure, which simply indicates the proportion of the poor population.
+Headcount index (Po) is a widely used measure, which simply indicates the proportion of the poor population.
 Although it does not indicate how poor the poor are.

 Formula: $Po = \frac{Np}{N}$, where Np is the number of poor and N is the total population.